Deathbed confession: Killer admitted to 11 murders, sources say

 Shuck was found beaten and stabbed to death near a truck stop off I-70 in Maryland on May 4, 2006.
 DNA had linked Artman, a long-haul trucker, to the case, though his terminal cancer prognosis made a trial a long shot.

-Kreutzer told Target 8 that Artman was in a coma, on a respirator and expected to die in mid-December.
+Kreutzer told WOOD that Artman was in a coma, on a respirator and expected to die in mid-December.

 “And he did not die.
 He came out of the coma after the respirator came out and fully confessed to Dusty’s murder,” Kreutzer said.
 “It was a miracle. … divine intervention.
 So at least he did that.”